In this Raspberry Pi Visual Studio Code (VS Code) tutorial I go through all the steps to installing this handy code editor.

 You can now start coding to hearts desire on the Raspberry Pi.
 You should realize quickly why Visual Studio Code has become a favorite amongst many avid programmers.

 I hope that this Raspberry Pi Visual Studio Code tutorial has shown you all the steps to setting up this code editor.
-If you have some thoughts, tips or anything else then please feel free to head over to our forums.
+If you have some thoughts, tips or anything else then please feel free to leave a comment below.